 Revelation and Work

-The Book of Revelation provides some of the keenest insights in Scripture concerning the “big picture” of work.
-But it is a tough nut to crack, not only because of its intrinsic difficulty, but because of the myriad interpretations that have grown up around the book.
+The book of Revelation provides some of the keenest insights in Scripture concerning the “big picture” of work.
+Yet it is a tough nut to crack, not only because of its intrinsic difficulty but because of the myriad interpretations that have grown up around the book.
 We cannot hope to solve these problems here, but we may (perhaps) find enough common ground to glean insights from the final book of the Bible.